Projects per year

 'History of the Book, 1500-1800' (HU420001)

 Dr. Van Ittersum lectures and tutors on 'Rise of Atlantic Empires, 1500-1750' (HY11005), the first semester History module for Level 1 students.
-She also contribute lectures to 'Revolutions and the Rise of the Modern World'.
+She also tutors and lectures on 'Revolutions in World History' (HY11004).

 Research

-Unravelling the ideological justification of Dutch imperialism and colonialism in the early modern period has been a big part of Dr. Van Ittersum's research ever since her graduate student days at Harvard University.
+Careful analysis of ideological justifications of Dutch imperialism and colonialism in the early modern period has been a big part of Dr. Van Ittersum's research ever since her graduate student days at Harvard University.
 Her monograph Profit and Principle: Hugo Grotius, Natural Rights Theories and the Rise of Dutch Power in the East Indies, 1595-1615 reconstructs the immediate historical context of the rights and contract theories of the Dutch jurist Hugo Grotius (1583-1645).
 She shows that Mare Liberum/The Free Sea (1609) –still a fundamental text in international law today-- was written in response to a set of practical problems faced by the Dutch East India Company.
 In a series of peer-reviewed articles, she extends this argument by examining Grotius’ defence of Dutch privateering in the Caribbean in the 1600s, his involvement in Anglo-Scotto-Dutch fishery disputes a decade later, and his informal support for Dutch overseas expansion during his long years of exile in Paris.

-Her most recent publications examine Anglo-Dutch imperial rivalry in the Banda Islands in the period 1609-1667, particularly the claims-making of the English and Dutch East India Companies (EIC and VOC).
+Another set of publications examine Anglo-Dutch imperial rivalry in the Banda Islands in the period 1609-1667, particularly the claims-making of the English and Dutch East India Companies (EIC and VOC).
 The Dutch and English empires overseas were also empires of paper.
 In a never-ending quest for legitimacy, both chartered companies asserted their claims to trade and territory by means of textual records (contracts, treaties, ultimatums, etcetera).
 These records circulated widely, and clearly influenced political and military developments in various parts of the globe, including diplomatic negotiations back in Europe.

 The VOC and EIC routinely copied each other's repertoires of empire, adapting and changing them along the way.
 In many cases, the victims of Anglo-Dutch imperial rivalry were indigenous peoples who lacked a written culture and who, consequently, signed treaties without a proper understanding of their far-reaching implications.
 There is a danger that a fetishism of treaties will re-inscribe into modern-day international relations the unequal power relationships inherited from the past.

-Dr. Van Ittersum became interested in the 'materiality of texts' and 'archaeology of archives' during her resident fellowship at the Netherlands Institute of Advanced Studies in spring 2005.
+Dr. Van Ittersum became interested in the 'materiality of texts' and 'archival afterlives' during her resident fellowship at the Netherlands Institute of Advanced Studies in spring 2005.
 She did extensive research on Ms. BPL 917 in Leiden University Library, the sole surviving copy of Grotius’ De Jure Praedae/Commentary on the Law of Prize and Booty.
 The manuscript’s watermarks, quiring and foliation suggest that the original text, written in 1604-1605, was substantially revised at least twice, in early 1607 and late 1608.
 This has important implications for our understanding of the development of Grotius' political and legal thought.

 Dr. Van Ittersum was the grateful recipient of a nine-month Research Grant of the Leverhulme Trust in the academic year 2009/2010.
 As a Visiting Scholar at Huygens ING, she did research on Grotius’ working papers extant in The Netherlands, particularly the circulation of this material in the early modern period.
 One of the fruits of her labour was the article ' Knowledge Production in the Dutch Republic: The Household Academy of Hugo Grotius (1583-1645) ', which appeared in the Journal of the History of Ideas.

 Dr. Van Ittersum served as Erasmus Lecturer in the History and Civilization of The Netherlands and Flanders at Harvard University in autumn 2011 and continued on as Visiting Scholar in the Harvard History Department in spring 2012.
 At Harvard, she investigated Grotius’ role in canon formation in both the early modern and modern periods.
 Her article ‘Confronting Grotius’ Legacy in an Age of Revolution: The Cornets de Groot Family in Rotterdam, 1748-1798’, which appeared in the English Historical Review, examines Grotius’ image as republican hero in the Dutch Republic in the late eighteenth century.
 How Grotius became a founding father of international law in the late nineteenth century was the topic of a public lecture delivered at Harvard University in November 2011.
-A revised version of her Erasmus lecture appeared as an essay chapter in the OUP Handbook of International Legal Theory, ed.
+A revised version of her lecture appeared as an essay chapter in the OUP Handbook of International Legal Theory, ed.
 Anne Orford, in 2016.

 Suggested areas for postgraduate supervision